Brilliantcrank/airbag-industries/_posts/2004-03-09-standard-angst.md

 You can style a site six ways to Sunday but unless it does something to improve the metrics for which the design has been made, well it won’t amount to a pile of nested tables.

 Todd Purgason is the creative director of [Juxt Interactive](http://www.juxtinteractive.com/), a well to do design shop in Newport Beach, California.
-Juxtâ€™s work has won many awards and top spots in design/interactive design annuals such as HOW and Communication Arts.
+Juxt’s work has won many awards and top spots in design/interactive design annuals such as HOW and Communication Arts.
 Their design work is top notch and they have earned a reputation for doing excellent work.

 Todd’s shop has every right to talk about the importance of great design, how to do it, inspirations for their work, design for design sake, yadda yadda yadda.